Palashio/libra/info/Reference Manual.md

                                  generate_plots=True)
 ```

-Generates LSTM model used to solve sentiment analysis text classification problem written in query sent to/in client class instance
+Generates LSTM model used to solve sentiment analysis text classification problem request from written query sent to/in client class instance

 *Parameters --*